Ab initio calculations of reactor antineutrino fluxes with exact lepton wave functions: Single beta spectrum investigation

 From the general consideration of numerical calculations, the analytical Fermi function and finite size correction each has the spectral deviation of $\mathcal{O}(10\%)$, thus it may be more severe when one considers both effects.
 However, the situation is the opposite.
 Since the total decay magnitude is always normalized to the experimental decay rate, it is thus more transparent to consider the relative spectral deviations of both analytical and numerical calculations.
 The Fermi function shifts more strength to the low antineutrino energies relative to the exact numerical one, whereas the analytical finite size correction shifts more strength to the high antineutrino energies relative to the numerical finite size correction, namely, compared to the exact numerical calculations, the spectral deviations induced by the Fermi function and the analytical finite size effect are in the opposite directions.

-In Fig.~3, the spectral ratios between the numerical spectra of the uniform charge distribution (UD) without the $\nu$LA and the analytical Fermi function (FF) with the finite size effect (FS) are illustrated for the representative branches.
+In Fig.~3, the spectral ratios between the numerical spectra of the uniform charge distribution (UD) without the $\nu$LA {(see Eq~(\ref{eqSA}))} and the analytical Fermi function {approximation (FFA)} with the finite size effect (FS, {see Eq~(\ref{eqFermi})}) are illustrated for the representative branches.
 In the upper left panel, the largest spectral deviation would approach 15\% and 6\% for the low and high energy parts of the antineutrino spectra.
 For the relative deviation, it corresponds to a total spectral variation of 9\% for the branch with $Q\simeq 8$ MeV and $Z\simeq55$.

 Finally, before finishing this section we would like to discuss the different effects of different extended charge distributions, where the Gaussian charge distribution (GD) and Fermi charge distributions (FD) are used to compare to the spectra of the uniform charge distribution (UD).
-The spectral ratios of different numerical calculations are illustrated in Fig.~4, where one can observe that the spectral deviations of GD and FD are at most at the levels of {2\textperthousand} and {0.2\textperthousand}, respectively.
+The spectral ratios of different numerical calculations are illustrated in Fig.~4, where one can observe that the spectral deviations of GD and FD are at most at the levels of {2\textperthousand} and {0.2\textperthousand}, respectively. {Note that All the spectra are calculated using the SA (see Eq~(\ref{eqSA}))}.
 Therefore, the effects of different extended charge distributions are pretty small and negligible, and it would be enough to use the uniform charge distribution in the future calculations of reactor antineutrino spectrum.